 Johnny Marr: “I’d say an album I did in the mid-90s called The Program with Marion, which I produced.
 Jaime (Harding, Singer) was actually living the life that Brett Anderson was singing about and that Pete Doherty could only dream about, which was unfortunate for Jaime.
 He is such an incredible singer and an interesting writer; I wrote a few songs with him on it and I played on most of the tracks.
 It’s a good record”.

 - Q Magazine's 'Track Of The Day: Sleep', August 2014

-The group members comprise of Jaime Harding, plus former Twisted Wheel drummer Blair Murray, Andrew Tarling (Tom Hingley and The Lovers) and Andy McKerlie (Des Horsfall's Kuschty Rye).
+As of 2015, the group members comprise of Jaime Harding, plus former Twisted Wheel drummer Blair Murray, Andrew Tarling (Tom Hingley and The Lovers) and Andy McKerlie (Des Horsfall's Kuschty Rye).

 --------Jaime Harding (singer) became friends with Joe Moss (former manager of The Smiths), after Jaime read Johnny Rogan's controversial book 'Morrissey & Marr/The Severed Alliance' and liked the way Joe Moss was portrayed.
 Joe assisted Jaime in the creation of a new group which Jaime already knew he wanted to call Marion.
 Joe taught Jaime the history of all kinds of music going back as far as 1920s blues, which he had previously done for Johnny Marr at the start of The Smiths.